XONE (magazine)

 XONE (formerly X360) was a monthly magazine produced by Imagine Publishing in the United Kingdom.
 XONE was the UK's #1 selling independent dedicated Xbox 360 and Xbox One magazine, covering news, previews and reviews.
 The magazine's community and Xbox Live was also featured heavily in the magazine.

 History and profile

-The magazine was originally included as a supplement in the now-defunct Highbury Entertainment publication XBM, but was made a monthly magazine in October 2005, prior to the launch of the Xbox 360.
-It was Highbury Entertainment's biggest ever launch (known at the time as X-360), with over £200k spent on below-the-line marketing.
+The magazine was originally included as a supplement in the now-defunct Highbury Entertainment publication XBM, but it became a monthly magazine in October 2005, prior to the launch of the Xbox 360.
+It was Highbury Entertainment's biggest-ever launch (known at the time as X-360), with over £200k spent on below-the-line marketing.

-The magazine is packaged with a DVD featuring game trailers narrated by the XONE team, plus a book usually containing a walkthrough or achievement guide.
-In October 2013 its original title, X360, was changed to X-ONE with the issue 104.
+The magazine is packaged with a DVD featuring game trailers narrated by the XONE team, along with a book usually containing a walkthrough or achievement guide.
+In October 2013, its original title, X360, was changed to XONE with issue 104.